St. Paul's Episcopal Church Oakland

 Check our online calendar HERE

+hank you for your patience!
 Please watch live, comment, follow us, and share!

-Children and all Families are Welcome!
+Children and All Families are Welcome!

 We welcome all families to St. Paul's, and invite your children to participate in our Children's Programs, or remain with you during the service.
 FaithQuest (Sunday School) is available for children age 5-12 every Sunday at 10m.
 Ask an usher for the location.
 Younger children are welcome to play during the service in our professionally staffed Mustard Seeds/ Bride's Room (at the back of the church),